argilla-io/argilla/README.md

 ## Why use Argilla?

-Whether you are working on monitoring and improving **generative tasks** involving complex LLM pipelines using RAG, or you are working on a **predictive task** with span- or text-classification task, We help you ensure **your data work pays off**.
+Whether you are working on monitoring and improving complex **generative tasks** involving LLM pipelines with RAG, or you are working on a **predictive task** for things like AB-testing of span- and text-classification models.
+Our versatile platform helps you ensure **your data work pays off**.

 ### Improve your AI output quality through data quality